konn/satysfi-steamer/README.md

 Steamer: Slide Presentation in SATySFi
 =======================================

-This branch tries to implement PEG parser in SATySFi and throw away regexp fork.
+NOTE: You need a [custom fork](https://github.com/konn/satysfi/tree/custom) of SATySFi with better unicode and regexp support.